Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ```
 If you want to recover  Chloroplast or Mitochondrial genes, use their genomes as a reference.
 I used soybean Chloroplast genome (GenBank: **DQ317523**) as a reference.
 ### 4. Species tree reconstruction
 Use [ASTRAL](https://github.com/smirarab/ASTRAL) to get species tree from gene trees.
-Gene trees obtained from the RAxML. `-i` input file, each gene tree on a separate line
+Gene trees obtained from the RAxML. `-i` input file, each gene tree on a separate line.
+To run ASTRAL you need to have Java.
 ```
 java -jar astral.5.5.2.jar -i 506genetrees.tre -o 506genetrees-astral.tre 2> astral.log
 ```